 Snapchat hasn’t publicly specified how often the algorithm runs, but the app seems to be updating all the time.
-I have literally sent one message to one person, and had there be an immediate change to my Best Friends list as a consequence.
-It seems very likely that the algorithm runs in real-time and everything you do immediately changes the data that makes up your Best Friends list.
-However, depending on your use history with the app, for those data changes to actually change your Best Friends list results may take some time.
+A single message can lead to an immediate change in your Best Friends list as a consequence, as can forgetting to send a message to someone within just hours of receiving it.
+That said, the app also seems to update more frequently after being forced closed on your phone, so don’t be surprised if you miss out on viewing an update after sending a message.
+Depending on your use history with the app, for those data changes to actually change your Best Friends list results may take some time.

 For example, if you have relatively few friends with whom you chat only occasionally, then sending and receiving a few messages with one person could make a major change in that person’s standing on the Best Friends list, which could cause the list to change.
 On the other hand, if you have hundreds or thousands of friends and send snaps and chats all day, then it will take many messages before there are any big changes in your list.